Taff Vale Railway O1 class

-The Taff Vale Railway (TVR) O1 class was a class consisting of fourteen 0-6-2T steam tank locomotives, designed by Tom Hurry Riches, which were introduced to the TVR during the period 1894-1897.
+The Taff Vale Railway (TVR) O1 class is a class consisting of fourteen 0-6-2T steam tank locomotives, designed by Tom Hurry Riches, which were introduced to the TVR during the period 1894-1897.

 Numbering

 Withdrawal and disposal

 All were withdrawn from traffic between 1925 and 1931.

 Locomotive 28

 Locomotive No. 28 is the last surviving Welsh-built standard gauge locomotive.
 It began its TVR career working the mineral and coal trains from collieries to port.
 By 1922 when the Great Western Railway had taken control, it had run 483,189 miles, and by 1923 was given a major overhaul, receiving a new boiler from the West Yard Works.

 Absorbed into the GWR fleet, No. 28 was renumbered No. 450, and given a GWR-style cover over its safety valve, its external design was unchanged.
 It was withdrawn from service on 30 October 1926, but was found to be in good mechanical condition and sold to the Government in 1927, for use on the Woolmer Military Instructional Railway, later called the Longmoor Military Railway.
 The engine was named "Gordon", after the General of Khartoum, and was kept in immaculate condition in Hampshire, performing relatively light duties compared to its TVR working days.

 The Second World War broke out and No. 28 was renumbered W.D.
 205, then W.D.
 70205, before becoming surplus again and put into storage.
 It was then sold in 1947 to the National Coal Board and used at their Hetton colliery railway.
 It was renumbered No. 67, though still retaining the "Gordon" nameplates as it engaged in heavy work on the coalfields again.
 It received a major overhaul in 1955, with minor alterations to its external design, but by 1959 it needed boiler repairs and was withdrawn from service in 1960.